 You can leverage healthcare commercial intelligence during premarket research to find experts in your treatment area and facilities with a track record for quickly filling participant pools.

-The right experts can help you shape your study criteria to maximize patient eligibility and identify participants for whom your product will be most effective.
+The right experts can help you shape your study criteria to maximize patient eligibility and identify clinical trial participants for whom your product will be most effective.
 With good profile data, you can even find experts who are professionally affiliated with research sites or potential sponsors, offering additional avenues for cost-savings.

 Experts in rare disease states or treatment modalities can provide strategic insights into who your ideal patients are, where they’re located, and how to ensure they make it past screening and stay onboard for the duration of the trial.